Hone logo

 Example 1:

-Explanation: The relative URL is a path that starts with a '/', so it's appended directly after the base URL's path.
+Explanation: The relative URL is appended to the base URL's path.

 Example 2: